Roadmap

 LLM Account Model

-| Tier | Model | Status | How It Works |
+| Tier | How It Works | Status |

-| Consumer / Phase 1 | Platform-owned API accounts (Anthropic, OpenAI, Gemini) | Active | Crawbl pays provider bills; usage is tracked per user and metered against subscription tier |
+| Consumer | Crawbl pays provider bills; usage metered per user against subscription tier | Active |

-| Power users | BYOK (bring your own API key) | Planned | Users supply their own provider keys; Crawbl routes through them with the same audit and quota controls |
+| Power users (BYOK) | Users supply their own API keys; same audit and quota controls | Planned |

 Skills and Marketplace